needle-mirror/com.unity.sequences/Documentation~/under-the-hood.md

 ### Sequence Asset creation

-When you create a Sequence Asset under a specific Asset Collection type in the Sequences window:
+When you create a Sequence Asset under a specific Asset Collection type in the Sequence Assets window:

 -   In the Project, this creates a Prefab *and* a Timeline asset:
     -   Both named after the Sequence Asset